Coronavirus deaths rising in 30 US states amid winter surge

 But the new variant seen in Britain is already spreading in the U.S., and the Centers for Disease Control and Protection has warned that it will probably become the dominant version in the country by March.
 The CDC said the variant is about 50% more contagious than the virus that is causing the bulk of cases in the U.S.

-While the variant does not cause more severe illness, it has been blamed for causing more hospitalizations and deaths because it spreads more easily.
+While the variant does not cause more severe illness, it can cause more hospitalizations and deaths simply because it spreads more easily.
+In Britain, it has aggravated a severe outbreak that has swamped hospitals, and it has been blamed for sharp leaps in cases in some other European countries.

-As things stands, many states are already under tremendous strain.
-The seven-day rolling average of daily deaths is rising in 30 states and the District of Columbia, and on Monday the U.S. was approaching 398,000 deaths overall, according to data collected by Johns Hopkins University — by far the highest recorded death toll of any country in the world.
+As things stands, many U.S. states are already under tremendous strain.
+The seven-day rolling average of daily deaths is rising in 30 states and the District of Columbia, and on Monday the U.S. death toll surpassed 398,000, according to data collected by Johns Hopkins University — by far the highest recorded death toll of any country in the world.

 One of the states hardest it during the recent surge is Arizona, where the rolling average has risen over the past two weeks from about 90 deaths per day to about 160 per day on Jan.
 17.